What is rebalancing?

 In real life — and especially in some countries — taxes and account rules can make rebalancing more complicated than the theory suggests.

-In a future article, we’ll look more closely at why rebalancing isn’t always optimal in Denmark — and how to adapt the strategy in practice.
+In the article Rebalancing vs. Danish Taxation we look more closely at why rebalancing isn’t always optimal in Denmark — and how to adapt the strategy in practice.

 Short summary